enanomapper/tutorials/Omics descriptors calculation/Omics descriptors calculation R package.md

 pred.res<- pred.descr(dat1p, dat1m, dat1i)

-## read.in.json.for.pred- Read in function for json files for prediction
+# read.in.json.for.pred read in function for json files for prediction

 ### Description
 This function reads in a json data file and produces a list with independent features, GO clustering memberships raw model.